Find out what you need to do from starting a case to getting a hearing date in the High Court.

 Type of case / action

-- The determination of any question affecting the rights or interests of any person claiming to be creditor, devisee, legatee, next-of-kin or heir-at-law of a deceased person, or cestui que trust under the trust of any deed or instrument, or claiming by assignment or otherwise under any such person.
+- The determination of any question affecting the rights or interests of any person claiming to be creditor, devisee, legatee, next-of-kin, heir-at-law of a deceased person, or cestui que trust under the trust of any deed or instrument, or claiming by assignment or otherwise under any such person.

 - The payment into court of any money in the hands of executors, administrators or trustees.